sql-bi/docs/_mydocs/dax-internals/user-defined-functions/calculate-modifiers.md

 order:      /04
 ---

 Because UDFs expand as macros, a function body can contain expressions that are only syntactically valid in a specific calling position.
-In particular, a function can "return" a CALCULATE modifier — provided the function is always called as a filter argument of `CALCULATE` or `CALCULATETABLE`.
+In particular, a function can "return" a CALCULATE modifier, provided the function is always called as a filter argument of `CALCULATE` or `CALCULATETABLE`.

 ## Mechanism